squirrels-analytics/squirrels/README.md

 ## License

-Squirrels is released under the MIT license.
+Squirrels is released under the Apache 2.0 license.

 See the file LICENSE for more details.